LGUG2Z/sgrab/README.md

 sgrab will by default try to connect to the seedbox on port 22.
 An alternative port can be specified using the `--port` flag.

+For sgrab to make a successful connection to download the requested file, the seedbox should have been connected to before via SSH and an entry for the seedbox should exist in `$HOME/.ssh/known_hosts`.

 The `--series` flag is case-insensitive, however the name of the series must otherwise match the primary name given to a series by Sonarr.
 Series that have multi-word titles should be quoted.